-By defining your purpose, you provide the creative clarity and confidence that you need to be successful and move forward with a direction.
+By defining your purpose, you provide the creative clarity and confidence that you need to be successful and move forward in a clear direction.

-Think hard about your WHO WHAT WHY and HOW.
+Think hard about your WHO, WHAT, WHY, and HOW.
 The answers might come quickly for some people, and for others, they will be more difficult.
 But it is all about your personal process.
 These aren’t supposed to be easy questions.
-To quote the brilliant blog ninja, Regina,

 “If it was easy, it would be an insult to your creativity.”

 These will take time, wine, trial, and error.
 So get cozy, creative, and contemplative as you explore and discover the golden nuggets of awesomeness that make you, you.
 Let’s begin:

 You are your business, but who is your business for?
 Who is your audience?
 Who are you trying to help?
 Who do you hope to influence through your products or services?
 This should be a specific person or group of people who are all connected through a common goal or purpose?

 What do you aim to do?
 What is your purpose?
 What do you focus on?
 What are you trying to accomplish with your business?
 This should be specific, and targeted directly to the individuals of your “who”.

 How do you do what you do?
 How do you accomplish your what?
 How do you deliver your products and services to your who?
 Think action words, verbs.
 Physical and mental actions.
 Think of as many as you can and then go back through each one and select the ones that best complement your what.

 Why do you do what you do?
 Why is this important?
 Why is it important to you, but most importantly why is it important to your clients?
 And why should people trust you to help them?

 You are your business.
 So, who are you?